On Linux, you can use the

 Type the passphrase again.
 This ensures that you have not made a typing error.

-Click Advanced Options to define the type of the key to be generated and the key length to be different from the defaults.
-By default, Tectia Client generates a pair of 2048-bit RSA keys.
+Click the Advanced Options if you want to define the type and/or length of the key to be generated to be different from the defaults.
+By default, Tectia Client generates a pair of 3072-bit RSA keys.

-In the Key Properties fields, you can make the following selections:
+In the Key Properties area, you can define the following:

 Select the type of the key to be generated.
-Available options are DSA, RSA (default), ECDSA and Ed25519.
+Available options are Ed25519, RSA, ECDSA and DSA.

 Select the length (complexity) of the key to be generated.
 Available options are: